 In Hom v.
 United States, No. 14-16214 (9th Cir.
-2016), the court addressed whether an online payment account and whether poker websites triggered FBAR filing requirements.
+2016), the court addressed whether an online payment account and poker websites triggered FBAR filing requirements.
 The stakes are high with FBAR penalties, so those with foreign accounts should take heed.

 FBAR Filing Requirements